Glossary of terms

 Standards • noun

-A benchmark that a manager uses to decide whether a specific package or package release should be included in a catalog.
+A benchmark that a catalog administrator uses to decide whether a specific package or package release should be included in a catalog.
 These standards can relate to approved/denied licenses, security, and/or maintenance and are determined at the catalog-level.

 Status • noun